-Paula was born in Birkenhead in 1967, the third daughter in a large working-class Catholic family.
+Paula was born by the River Mersey in Birkenhead in 1967, the third daughter in a large working-class Catholic family.
 She lives in Arizona (though back in England every summer) with her husband, the Shakespeare scholar Sir Jonathan Bate, and their three children (Tom, Ellie and Harry).
 She is founder and lead practitioner of ReLit, the charity for literature and mental health.
-Paula is represented by The Wylie Agency.
+Paula is represented by The Wylie Agency and, for TV and film, The Gersh Agency.
 In 2016 she was invited to become a Fellow of the Royal Society of Arts.
 She has previously been a Royal Literary Fund Fellow at the University of Warwick.
+She is the historical and literary consultant for the PBS series based on Jane Austen’s unfinished last novel, Sanditon.

 In January 2013, to coincide with the bicentenary of the first publication of Pride and Prejudice, she published an innovative biography called The Real Jane Austen: A Life in Small Things.
 It was a Sunday Times Top Ten Bestseller and a BBC Radio 4 Book of the Week.
 Her previous book, Mad World: Evelyn Waugh and the Secrets of Brideshead, told the story of Evelyn Waugh’s friendship with the extraordinary aristocratic family who inspired Brideshead Revisited.
 It was also a Sunday Times top ten bestseller and in the USA it was serialized in Vanity Fair.